orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### _setPrice

 *Does not check if the new price differs from the previous price: no risk.
-Limits the price to MAX_PRICE to prevent potential overflows in math.
+Limits the price to MAXIMUM_PRICE to prevent potential overflows in math.
 Emits `PriceUpdate`.*

 ```solidity